Fix: Windows Update Error 80072EFE

 Conclusion

 We certainly hope that the methods above have been successful in helping you get past the 80072EFE error and update your Windows.
-If you’re still having this issue on a valid Windows license, you should contact a Microsoft Customer care representative.
+If you’re still having this issue on a valid Windows license, you should contact a Microsoft customer care representative.
 Some users have reported that this particular error code (80072EFE) was fixed after Microsoft rectified their Product Code.

 If a Microsoft technician confirms that your license code is valid, you should turn your attention towards your hardware.
-As stated above, the error message signals an network interruption.
+As stated above, the error message signals a network interruption.
 This could very well mean a faulty internet adapter or a bad cable.
 If you have a dynamic IP, you can also try to call your ISP and ask them to set up a static IP for your machine.

 ABOUT THE AUTHOR